 Checkpoint Health

-Checkpoint tab shows total/completed/failed counts, last checkpoint duration and state size, and a history sparkline.
-Configures with one snippet.
+Shows total/completed/failed counts, last checkpoint duration and state size, and a history sparkline.

 Cluster Resources